owlbarn/tutorial/book/case-recommender/README.md

 $$\|a\|\cos~\theta = a.\frac{b}{\|b\|}.$$ {#eq:case-recommender:project}

 Here $\|a\|$ means the length of vector $\mathbf{a}$.
-If we requires that all the random vectors $\mathbf{b}$. has to be normalised, then [@eq:case-recommender:project] becomes $a.b$, the vector dot.
+If we requires that all the random vectors $\mathbf{b}$ has to be normalised, [@eq:case-recommender:project] becomes $a.b$, the vector dot.
 Now we can perform the projection at this layer by computing: $Xb_l$.
-Here $X$ is the dataset, each row is a document and each column is a feature. $b_l$ is a random vector that we use for this layer.
+Here $X$ is the dataset, and each row is a document and each column is a feature; $b_l$ is a random vector that we use for this layer.
 In this way, we don't have to wait for the left tree to finish to start cutting the right tree.

 Now here is the tricky bit: we don't even have to wait for the upper layer to start cutting the lower layer!